 On a broader level, undertaking a Type 2 SOC 2 audit gave us the opportunity to document all of our processes and improve on them.
 By achieving SOC 2 compliance in the way we did, Threat Stack is letting everyone know that the platform, the people behind it, and the processes in place can be trusted to continuously adhere to strenuous compliance standards.

-If you’re interested in learning more about how Threat Stack can help your organization attain SOC 2 compliance and strengthen your security posture, sign up today for a free demo.
+If you’re interested in learning more about how Threat Stack can help your organization improve the maturity of its security and operations, take our Cloud SecOps Maturity Assessment.